DataDog/integrations-core/kyototycoon/README.md

-# Kyototycoon Integration
+# KyotoTycoon Integration

 ## Overview

-The Agent's Kyototycoon check tracks get, set, and delete operations, and lets you monitor replication lag.
+The Agent's KyotoTycoon check tracks get, set, and delete operations, and lets you monitor replication lag.

 ## Setup
 ### Installation

-The Kyototycoon check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Kyototycoon servers.
+The KyotoTycoon check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your KyotoTycoon servers.
-If you need the newest version of the Kyototycoon check, install the `dd-check-kyototycoon` package; this package's check overrides the one packaged with the Agent.
+If you need the newest version of the KyotoTycoon check, install the `dd-check-kyototycoon` package; this package's check overrides the one packaged with the Agent.
 See the [integrations-core repository README.md for more details](https://github.com/DataDog/integrations-core#installing-the-integrations).

 ### Configuration